c-blake/cligen/README.md

 This is patterned after, e.g. Mercurial, gdb, gnuplot, or Vim ex-commands.
 Long options can also be spelled flexibly, e.g.  `--dry-run`|`--dryRun`, like Nim's style-insensitive identifiers, but with extra "kebab-case-insensitivity".
-The exact spelling of the key in `help` controls the look of printed help while layout details like column spacing and help colorization are controlled [by a CL user config file](https://github.com/c-blake/cligen/tree/master/configs).
+The exact spelling of the key in `help` controls the look of printed help.
+Layout details like column spacing and help colorization are controlled [by a CL user config file](https://github.com/c-blake/cligen/tree/master/configs).
 Here are screenshots of an example [night-theme](https://raw.githubusercontent.com/c-blake/cligen/master/screenshots/dirqHelpNight.png)